benjaminapetersen/js-lunch-and-learn/lessons/basics/lesson-5.1.functions.md

 (function() {
   // Answer to Q1:
 })();

+// then run your homework:
+// $ node ./my-lesson-5-homework.js
 ```

 First, try to solve each problem as outlined.
 If that comes easily, think about edge cases and update your functions